How I Think — Jacob Sager

 is doing to the person.

-and what is it making people become?
+and what it’s making people become.

-What I see quickly
+What I see first

 I notice drift.

-Most suffering in organizations is not mysterious.
-It is structured contradiction with good lighting.
+It’s structured contradiction with good lighting.

 I read systems like literature.

-I read language like infrastructure.
+Then I read language like infrastructure.

-I am an English major who cares where the sentence breaks.
+I’m an English major who cares where the sentence breaks, and a systems architect who cares where the structure breaks.
+Usually it’s the same break.

-What I do not trust
+What I don’t trust

 Surface clarity